isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution302.md

 ---
-title: Vacuum Packing and Sealing Machine
+title: Commercial Inkjet Printer
 permalink: /productivity-solutions-grant/solutionrepo/solution302
 ---

 ### Description

-The vacuum packaging machine is used to vacuum seal products in a plastic wrap.
-Products already placed in plastic wrap loaded into the vacuum chambers, the product will be vacuum sealed
+Commercial inkjet printers integrated into the production lines are used to stamp information directly onto the product packaging.
-The alternative to this machine is for workers to manually seal products with cling packaging, without guarantees of a strong vacuum seal.
+They allow the company to print specific information to individual product packets like bar codes, product information, expiry date.
-It is recommended for the equipment to have a digital interface for ease of use
+It is recommended for the Inkjet Printer to be able to integrate with the production line for a smoother flow of operation

 ### Details of Solution